 Advanced Guide: Authoring Plugins

 Plugins are the primary way to extend Coralite's functionality.
-The framework's architecture is designed to be highly extensible via the createPlugin function.
+The framework's architecture is designed to be highly extensible via the definePlugin function.

 With plugins, you can hook deep into the build lifecycle, register custom components globally, bundle external scripts, and inject custom helper functions directly into the frontend.